01-edu/public/subjects/DPxAI/first-wink/README.md

 #### Reminder:

-Before you start coding, it's okay to take a moment to think about what you want to do.
+- Before you start coding, it's okay to take a moment to think about what you want to do.
 You can even write out a rough plan or "PseudoCode" to help organize your thoughts.
 It makes the coding part much easier!

 > We can mention thing you do not know; but by this time, you know what to do!
 Search for it, ask your peers and use clever prompts ;)

+- **You need to continue on the HTML, CSS, JS code you submitted for the exercise `first-move`, but with an empty JavaScript file and do not forget to change the name of the linked files to the name of this exercise!**

 ### Resources